 One of Hawke’s Bay’s two cities, with a 2013 population of 51,288 (excluding Havelock North).
 Hastings is the urban hub of the region’s agricultural and horticultural industries.
 It houses the regional hospital and the head office of the region’s main newspaper, Hawke’s Bay Today, which was formed when the daily newspapers of Napier and Hastings merged in 1999.

 Hastings was founded later than other Hawke’s Bay towns.
-Runholder and entrepreneur Thomas Tanner and partners illegally leased land on the Heretaunga plain from Māori in 1864, and were granted an official lease in 1867.
-Led by Tanner, the group – informally known as the Twelve Apostles – purchased the entire block by 1870, despite opposition to selling from some Māori and from Europeans who feared monopolies.
+Runholder and entrepreneur Thomas Tanner and his partners illegally leased land on the Heretaunga plain from Māori in 1864 and were granted an official lease in 1867.
+Led by Tanner, the group – informally known as the Twelve Apostles – had purchased the entire block by 1870, despite opposition to selling from some Māori and from Europeans who feared monopolies.
 Tanner harassed unwilling owners into selling, but when a government commission investigated the purchase it did not uphold accusations of fraud.